RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/displaying-products/paywalls.md

 > ❗️
 >
-> Paywalls are only available for iOS 15+ but macOS and Android support are coming soon!
+> Paywalls are only available for iOS 15+ but support for macOS, Android, and other platforms is coming soon!

 ## How Paywalls work